josephhklier/LATIN102/translation3.md

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+One of the ways that Hyginus complements the meaning of the passage is with the phrase "*qui carne humana vescebantur*" that expresses the idea of the horses eating human flesh as expressed "by/with human flesh they were fed" although vescor is depondent.
+This could have been intentional as carne is ablative.
+Another instance would be the use of "*maiorem partem Iove adiutore*" as it helps to clarify that although Hercules was supported by Iove, he was not helped for the whole time of the miserable task.